 2) Every Company Has Different Investments and Objectives

-3) Each Company Has Different Culture
+3) Each Company Has a Different Culture

 Think like a startup to promote exploration and a sense of wonder.
 Then, to achieve your DevOps culture development goals, assemble a team with a change-minded hiring strategy.